sebturne/astro_helpers/README.md

 # astro_highlights
 Just a small collection of scripts and functions I wrote during my time as an astrophysicist.
+See my stacopy repo for further astro work.

 ___